nguyendangnamphong/AppDN/readme.md

 You can do so by adding `--env NEXTCLOUD_ADDITIONAL_PHP_EXTENSIONS="imagick extension1 extension2"` to the docker run command of the mastercontainer (but before the last line `ghcr.io/nextcloud-releases/all-in-one:latest`!
 If it was started already, you will need to stop the mastercontainer, remove it (no data will be lost) and recreate it using the docker run command that you initially used) and customize the value to your fitting.
 It must be a string with small letters a-z, digits 0-9, spaces, dots and hyphens or '_'.
 You can find available extensions here: https://pecl.php.net/packages.php.
 By default `imagick` is added.
 If you want to keep it, you need to specify it as well.

-### What about the pdlib PHP extension for the facerecognition app?
-The [facerecognition app](https://apps.nextcloud.com/apps/facerecognition) requires the pdlib PHP extension to be installed.
-Unfortunately, it is not available on PECL nor via PHP core, so there is no way to add this into AIO currently.
-However you can use [this community container](https://github.com/nextcloud/all-in-one/tree/main/community-containers/facerecognition) in order to run facerecognition.

-### How to enable hardware acceleration for Nextcloud?
-Some container can use GPU acceleration to increase performance like [memories app](https://apps.nextcloud.com/apps/memories) allows to enable hardware transcoding for videos.

 #### With open source drivers MESA for AMD, Intel and **new** drivers `Nouveau` for Nvidia